 Can you tell us a bit about your background?
 Where are you from?

 I was born in France but raised between France and Spain.
-This bi-cultural background has given me the habit to keep moving and cross borders.
+This bi-cultural background has given me the habit to keep moving and crossing borders.
+I studied Public Affairs and International Management and tried, at that time, to live as many international experiences as possible (internships, exchange programs, etc).

 What has inspired you to work in the Design field?

-No matter its nature (interior design, product design, graphic design, industrial design…), the design aims at making people’s life easier and more beautiful.
-Isn’t that inspiring? 😊
+No matter its nature (interior design, product design, graphic design, industrial design, etc), the design aims at making people’s life easier and more beautiful.
+Isn’t that inspiring?

-Designing interiors is not just arranging beautiful spaces, choosing nice materials and colors or elegant furniture.
+Designing interiors is not just arranging beautiful spaces, choosing nice materials and colours or elegant furniture.
 It goes further than that.
 Designing interiors is actually designing experiences, that clients will hopefully enjoy and therefore remember.
-Knowing that we have a direct impact on clients’ feelings is really inspiring.
+Knowing that we have a direct impact on clients’ feelings is really incredible.

 At Accor Group, you have participated in redefining the design DNA of Accor’s historic brands Novotel and ibis, can you please tell us more about it?